 View more climate information & imperial units

-Overnight flight from London (regional connections available) to Jaipur via Mumbai with Jet Airways.
+Overnight flight from London (regional connections available) to Jaipur via Delhi with British Airways.
 (N)

 After arriving in Jaipur, transfer to the Shahpura House / Khas Bagh (or similar) where you will be staying for 3 nights.
 A former capital of the Rajput empire, Jaipur was founded in 1727 by Maharaja Jai Singh II and is a colourful city with a fascinating blend of styles.
 This evening enjoy a welcome drink and dinner with your group.
 (D)

 Spend the morning just outside Jaipur in Amber, the ancient capital of the Kachwaha Rajputs.
 Here you will find a majestic fort-palace displaying both Mughal and Rajput designs.
 This afternoon, head back to Jaipur and explore the Pink City including visits to the sprawling City Palace and the curious astronomical observatory of Jantar Mantar.
 The observatory is home to a fine collection of 18th century astronomical instruments that can still be used with astonishing accuracy.
 Later, view the exterior of the iconic Hawa Mahal, or 'Palace of the Winds'.
 The five-storey structure with over 900 latticed windows was designed to allow royal women to observe street festivals without having to reveal themselves to the public.
 (B, D)